 The Bindabasini Temple is a small Shikhar Styled temple.
 The fine stone images of Ganesha, Shiva, Hanuman and Goddess Laxmi are also worth seeing.
 Every Saturday, hundreds and during Durga Puja thousands of devotees of Pokhara valley visits here to worship and pay homage to Goddess Durga with animal and birds sacrifice.
 Bidabasini is really worth seeing in Pokhara.

 A staircase leads to the sanctuary courtyard and temple.
-Inside the courtyard of Bindabasini Temple, there is a Bhajan Griha room for religious functions and group of people enchants devotional songs and hymn and Haban Kunda.
+Inside the courtyard of Bindabasini Temple, there is a Bhajan Griha room for religious functions and a group of people enchants devotional songs and hymn and Haban Kunda.
 The courtyard overlooking the most popular area of Pokhara City.
 The road to Sarangkot starts from the foot of the mound of Bindabasini.
 Bindabasini Temple is a significant place for Hindu religious people.
-Also, the stamps were printed with the picture of the temple in the year 2045.
+Also, the stamps were printed with a picture of the temple in the year 2045.

-Bindabasini Temple is one of the major tourist attractions among the foreigners and Indian tourist.
+Bindabasini Temple is one of the major tourist attractions among foreigners and Indian tourists.
 It is the part of day tour activates in Pokhara.
 Travelers can enjoy majestic Mountain View from the premises of Temple.
 You can purchase religious books along with taking souvenirs for your family and loved ones.
 Temple is well managed and the garden is maintained well to make the temple appealing among the visitors.